Naxos Island Hotel Coronis located at seafront of Naxos Town Cyclades Greece

 North of the port, a pathway stretches out to the islet of Palatia and the unfinished Temple of Apollo (6th century BC).
 Portara (third picture on the right and also view from your balcony) is the huge entrance (6 metres height, 3.5 metres width) to the temple that Naxos tyrant Lygdamis began building on Palatia Islet.

-Naxos Town map and the location of Hotel Coronis Hotel Coronis is situated on a perfect location, at the seafront of Naxos Town and it is just a breath away from all above and all amenities.
+Hotel Coronis is situated on a perfect location, at the seafront of Naxos Town and it is just a breath away from all above and all amenities.

 Distance from